Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Desember 2024 17.31.54 UTC
+- WIB: Kamis, 12 Desember 2024 18.22.39 UTC
-- WITA: Kamis, 12 Desember 2024 18.31.54 UTC
+- WITA: Kamis, 12 Desember 2024 19.22.39 UTC
-- WIT: Kamis, 12 Desember 2024 19.31.54 UTC
+- WIT: Kamis, 12 Desember 2024 20.22.39 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship